alphagov/govuk-content-metadata/README.md

 If you are contributing to / editing the pipeline:
 - Docker

-The pipeline is currently bundled into the following Docker image, hosted on Artifact Registry: `europe-west2-docker.pkg.dev/cpto-content-metadata/cpto-content-metadata-docker-repo/entity-inference-bulk:latest`
+## Editing an existing pipeline

 The pipeline relies on the availability of a spacy NER model which is downloaded when the pipeline's Docker image is built.
-At the moment, the latest model, which the pipeline is using, is:
-- `gs://cpto-content-metadata/models/mdl_ner_trf_b1_b4`
+For each Entity Phase {N}, the model is defined in the `bulk_inference_pipeline/cloudbuild_phase{N}.yaml` file.
+For instance, for Phase-1 entities, this is the [bulk_inference_pipeline/cloudbuild_phase1.yaml][bulk_inference_pipeline/cloudbuild_phase1.yaml] file.

-Please update the Dockerfile and rebuild the image if the model changes.
+Please update the relevant `cloudbuild_phase{N}.yaml` and rebuild the image if the model (or anything in the pipeline code) changes.

 ## Required Permissions